-If Flight Notifications were turned ON before the plan was filed and a message is received related to TFRs, airport/runway closed/unsafe NOTAMs, urgent PIREPs, SIGMETs, Convective SIGMETs, AIRMETs, Center Weather Advisories (CWAs), and Severe Weather Watches/Warnings that affect your filed route, "# New Msg" button will update to show the number of messages.
+If a message is received related to TFRs, airport/runway closed/unsafe NOTAMs, urgent PIREPs, SIGMETs, Convective SIGMETs, AIRMETs, Center Weather Advisories (CWAs), and Severe Weather Watches/Warnings that affect your filed route, "# New Msg" button will update to show the number of messages.
 Tap the button to view any messages received for a filed plan.